Dariusrussellkish/coexistence-via-chemical-interactions/README.md

 ##### Verification of the Model

 To verify that the model performs equivalently to the Matlab variant, Figure 2b of *Niehaus et al., 2019* was chosen to be replicated.
-For this, simulation parameters provided in Appendix [B] nearly identical to those used in the original study were used.
+For this, simulation parameters provided in the Supplementary Information nearly identical to those used in the original study were used.
 The proportions of number of species coexisting at the end of simulation were calculated for three interaction matrix parameters: 50/50 positive/negative interactions, 10/90 positive/negative interations, and 90/10 positive/negative interactions, corresponding to the ***fracPos*** variable in interaction matrix generation.

 <img src="figures/nGen_200_nCellType_10_nMediator_10_ri0_0.2_posIntRatio_0.1_at_1_bt_0.1_qp_0.7_qc_0.7_seed_1586546277.png" alt="nGen_200_nCellType_10_nMediator_10_ri0_0.2_posIntRatio_0.1_at_1_bt_0.1_qp_0.7_qc_0.7_seed_1586546277"/>